andrewchungxam/Mechanics-of-the-Bot-Framework-v4/README.md

 There are three dialogs: RootWaterfallDialog, ColorWaterfallDialog, and the FoodWaterfallDialog.

-Exercises:
-Look through the code in DuelingDialogBot.cs
+Exercises look through the code in DuelingDialogBot.cs
 * Notice the large number of dialogs that are used -- remember adding them here to the dialogSet allows them to be kept track of by your application.
 * Look at how the if statement is used to either BeginDialogAsync if there is no active dialog or ContinueDialogAsync to continue a dialog that has already begun.

-Look through the code of RootWaterfallDialog, ColorWaterfallDialog, and FoodWaterfallDialog
+Look through the code of RootWaterfallDialog, ColorWaterfallDialog, and FoodWaterfallDialog:
 * Notice how they are seperate yet still are launched from each other.
 (Given that they are now starting to seperate ... how can we pass values from one Dialog to the next?)
 * Notice how the two dialogs ColorWaterfallDialog and FoodWaterfallDialog end themselves and control is passed back to the RootWaterfallDialog.
 * Notice how Rootwaterfall loops itself and is looped with delay.
 How is this achieved?
 What does the delay add?
 Play around with different delays and see how it affects the user experience.